albertattard/presentation-domain-primitives-kotlin/presentation.md

 @Test
 fun `should throw an exception when given an invalid order number`() { val invalidOrdersNumbers =
-        listOf("", "to long to be a valid order number") invalidOrdersNumbers.forEach {
+        listOf("", "too long to be a valid order number") invalidOrdersNumbers.forEach {
     assertFailsWith<IllegalArgumentException> { OrderNumber(it) }
   }